-If you’re parking in town there will be plenty of metered spots ranging from two hours (such as High St. where a quarter gets you 30 minutes) to ten hours (such as the northside of Church St. and southside of Walnut St. where a quarter gets you an hour).
+If you’re parking in town there will be plenty of metered spots ranging from two hours (such as on High Street) to eleven hours (such as sections of Church & Walnut Street).
 All meters will have the maximum time posted on them so make sure to have a look first.

-There’s a 24-hour parking garage located in town at the northwest corner of South Main Street and West Walnut Street.
-You can park your vehicle overnight here.
+There’s a 24-hour parking garage (you can park your vehicle overnight here) located in town at the northwest corner of South Main Street and West Walnut Street (get directions here).
+Also located in the uptown district is the Parking Lot located at 21 North Main Street (get directions here).
+Both the Parking Garage AND the Uptown Parking Lot use Pay Stations (view how to use here) rather than meters.
 Keep in mind that you must have money in the meter at all times, including Sundays.

 The upper levels of the parking garage are reserved for guests of the Elms Hotel and leased parking spaces.